ws/snaphax/README.md

-Snaphax: a PHP library to use the Snapchat API
+Snaphax: a PHP library to use APIs
 ==============================================

 This library allows you to communicate with an app's servers using their